Separating trees and simple congruences of the weak order: Introduction

 \section{Introduction}

 Lattice congruences of the weak order of a Coxeter group were pioneered by N.~Reading~\cite{Reading-CambrianLattices} in connection to the combinatorics of finite type cluster algebras~\cite{FominZelevinsky-ClusterAlgebrasI,FominZelevinsky-ClusterAlgebrasII}.
-For the symmetric group, \cite{Reading-arcDiagrams} described the combinatorics of a lattice congruence~$\equiv$ of the weak order in terms of noncrossing arc diagrams.
-Moreover, \cite{PilaudSantos-quotientopes, PadrolPilaudRitter} constructed the quotientope~$\Quotientope$, whose normal fan is the quotient fan~$\quotientFan$~\cite{Reading-HopfAlgebras} obtained by coarsening the braid arrangement according to the congruence classes of~$\equiv$, and whose oriented skeleton is the quotient~$\f{S}_n/{\equiv}$.
+For the symmetric group, N.~Reading described the combinatorics of a lattice congruence~$\equiv$ of the weak order in terms of noncrossing arc diagrams~\cite{Reading-arcDiagrams}.
+He also studied in~\cite{Reading-HopfAlgebras} the quotient fan~$\quotientFan$ obtained by coarsening the braid arrangement according to the congruence classes of~$\equiv$.
+Moreover, V.~Pilaud and F.~Santos~\cite{PilaudSantos-quotientopes, PadrolPilaudRitter} constructed the quotientope~$\Quotientope$, whose normal fan is the quotient fan~$\quotientFan$, and whose oriented skeleton is the quotient~$\f{S}_n/{\equiv}$.
 The most classical congruence of the weak order is certainly the sylvester congruence~\cite{Tonks, HivertNovelliThibon-algebraBinarySearchTrees}, whose quotient is the Tamari lattice~\cite{Tamari}, and whose quotientope is the associahedron of~\cite{ShniderSternberg, Loday, PilaudSantosZiegler}.

 A congruence~$\equiv$ is called simple when the Hasse diagram of the quotient~$\f{S}_n/{\equiv}$ is regular, or equivalently when the quotient fan~$\quotientFan$ is simplicial, or equivalently when the quotientope~$\Quotientope$ is a simple polytope.
 Important examples include the sylvester congruence~\cite{Tonks, HivertNovelliThibon-algebraBinarySearchTrees}, the recoil congruence, the Cambrian and permutree congruences~\cite{Reading-CambrianLattices, PilaudPons-permutrees}, and the sashes congruences~\cite{Law,LaniniNovelli}.
 These congruences naturally appear in algebraic contexts, in particular in the construction of certain combinatorial Hopf algebras~\cite{LodayRonco, HivertNovelliThibon-algebraBinarySearchTrees, ChatelPilaud, PilaudPons-permutrees}, and in quiver representation theory~\cite{DemonetIyamaReadingReitenThomas}.